 Note that, unlike before, you can no longer counter enemies with just your Buster...but, on the other hand, you also don’t have to actually destroy the enemy to get the counter anymore either.
 In fact, if your counter doesn’t outright destroy the enemy, it will interrupt its attack and freeze the foe in place for several seconds.
 This can be a good way to “combo” an enemy into oblivion: take two Battle Chips, counter the enemy with the first one, then while the enemy is frozen and helpless, blast him to pieces with the doubled power level of the second chip.

 Sometimes during battle you will see a giant Mystery Data sitting on the battle field.
 If you manage to win the battle without this data being hit by either you or the enemies, you gain whatever item it contained.
 Items obtained from battle Mystery Data are almost always more rare than those you obtain from Mystery Data on the overworld.
 You might get BugFrags, or a Battle Chip, or a large amount of zenny.
 Overall, they are worth going through a bit of effort to obtain.

 Currently this page deals only with the first play through the game.
 So all items, plot discussion, and such, are all based on the first play.
-I will get to the second later.

 - What are the differences between the Blue and Red versions?